JonahLeggett/ML_Algo_Options_Trading/README.md

  5. How do we convert sentiment analyses?
 Another challenge was to convert data for [sentiment analyses](https://sentimentinvestor.com/) into a single data frame and working through that data

-6. Create and fill up "buy/sell" column
+6. Create and fill up "buy/sell" table.

-### Next steps.
-(2 points)
+### Next steps
-  * Potential next steps for the project would be 1.Adding more indicators or trying different set of indicators
+ * Potential next steps for the project would be
+    * Adding more indicators or trying different set of indicators
-2. Try the strategy on different stocks
+    * Try the strategy on different stocks
-3. Incorporate Deep Learning Network
+    * Incorporate Deep Learning Network

  * If we had more timewe would continue our research in following areas:
-1. Build a bot or some other interface to automatically placed orders or execute buy/sell in real time
+    * Build a bot or some other interface to automatically placed orders or execute buy/sell in real time
-2. Link real accounts to the algorithm and actually start executing our strategy
+    * Link real accounts to the algorithm and actually start executing our strategy
-3. Explore more complex trading strategies, like Iron Condor
+    * Explore more complex trading strategies, like Iron Condor
-4.

 >"An iron condor is an options strategy consisting of two puts (one long and one short) and two calls (one long and one short), and four strike prices, all with the same expiration date.
 The iron condor earns the maximum profit when the underlying asset closes between the middle strike prices at expiration.
 In other words, the goal is to profit from low volatility in the underlying asset."